This is a guest post by Jamie Heston, homeschooling expert.

 A significant percentage of parents with children in both public and private schools have come to this realization.
-Not only are we seeing more families choose homeschooling as an educational option for their children in recent months, we are also seeing an explosion in offerings to homeschoolers in the form of classes, tutors, and other resources, many of them free.
+Not only are we seeing more families choose homeschooling as an educational option for their children in recent years, but we are also seeing an explosion in offerings to homeschoolers in the form of classes, tutors, and other resources — many of them free.

 Prior to the pandemic, just about every veteran homeschooler had an email folder packed full of posts with class offerings, ideas for field trips and projects, curriculum information, and other ideas for homeschooling.
-With the explosion of offerings over the past nine months, that folder is even more packed with learning opportunities, albeit mostly online ones.
+With the explosion of offerings over the past couple of years, that folder is even more packed with learning opportunities, albeit mostly online ones.

 One popular online class vendor saw their teacher numbers increase from 1,000 to 7,000 within several months due to the high demand from both homeschoolers and schooled children seeking supplemental learning.